 Q: I've been talking with a local gallery that wants to give me a show in about six to nine months.
 It's all good so far, but I don't really know them that well.
 What kinds of questions should I ask?
 Should we have a contract?
-Should I use a template contract?
+Should I use a standard contract I find online?
 What if the gallery doesn't use contracts?
 Would an informal agreement be enough?
 What should be covered in a contract or agreement?

 A: First the disclaimer.
 I am not an attorney and I do not offer legal advice.
 If you need legal advice, contact an attorney.
 Now let's get down to business....

-Certain basic terms, obligations, considerations and conditions should always be discussed and agreed upon by you and the gallery before entering into any type of business relationship.
+Certain basic terms, obligations, considerations, and conditions should always be discussed and agreed upon by you and a gallery before entering into any type of formal business relationship.
 Having something in writing and signed by both parties is far better than verbal agreements or worse yet, winging it and seeing what happens.
 When you have something in writing, if anyone questions any aspect of the agreement at any future point, you'll have an actual document that clearly delineates the ground rules.
-You're entering into a formal business relationship, a partnership of sorts, and you certainly don't want to end up in a he said/she said argument or disagreement.
+You're entering into a business relationship, a partnership of sorts, and you certainly don't want to end up in a he said/she said argument or disagreement if problems arise.
 That's never good.

-As for artist contract or agreement templates like ones you might find online where you basically fill in the blanks, the problem with those is specific details of your pending business relationship or arrangement may not be appropriately covered or even mentioned.
+As for cookie-cutter template artist contract or agreements like you might find online where you basically fill in the blanks, the problem with those is specific details of your pending relationship or arrangement may not be adequately covered or even mentioned mentioned at all.
 Opting for a template quick-fix can not only give you a false sense of security but can also end up being nothing but trouble.
-Instead, you really have to evaluate each and every offer or opportunity on its own and make sure you custom-craft any documents to include conditions unique to that situation.
+Instead, you really have to think through and evaluate each and every offer or opportunity on its own and make sure you custom-craft any documents to include all conditions unique to that situation.

 * Online exclusivity.
 Will you be allowed to sell any art online?
 If so, what?
 These days, artists want to maintain a certain level of control and autonomy over their online activities.
-The gallery needs assurances from you that they have the rights to sell certain works for certain periods of time.
+At the same time, a gallery needs assurances from you that they have the exclusive rights to sell certain works for certain periods of time.
 And you need assurances from the gallery that you can still maintain an active online profile.
 Depending on the nature of the relationship, the arrangement may include your being able to sell art that the gallery has no interest or investment in.

 * Will specific works of art be consigned to the gallery?
-If yes, those works should be accurately itemized in detail including descriptions, dimensions, medium and any other significant characteristics, and all this along with images of each work.
-The time period during which they will be in possession of the gallery should also be specified, after which you would be free to take them back.
-That time period can always be renegotiated if things are working out to everyone's satisfaction (or shortened via the escape clause if they're not).
+If yes, those works should be accurately fully itemized including descriptions, dimensions, medium and any other relevant details, and all this along with images of each work.
+The time period during which your art will be in possession of the gallery should also be specified, after which you would be free to take any or all of it back.
+That time period can always be renegotiated or automatically renewed if things are working out to everyone's satisfaction (or shortened via the escape clause if they're not).

-* Will your relationship with the gallery have any effect on your website or social networking pages or overall online presence?
-If so, what?
-For example, will you have to remove prices, specific images, contact information, etc. and if yes, which ones and for what period of time?
+* Will your relationship with the gallery have any effect on your website, social media pages, or overall online presence?
+If yes, what?
+For example, will you have to remove prices, specific images, contact information, etc. and if yes, which and for what period of time?
 Will certain types of posts have to change or stop during the duration of the contract?
 Will all inquiries have to be referred to the gallery?
 Etc.

 * Will you be able to sell art on your own outside of the gallery?
-On your website, at your studio, at other galleries, or on social networking pages?
+On your website, at your studio, at other galleries, or on social media pages?
 If yes, what art can you sell and under what conditions?
 Will the gallery want a commission on outside sales?
 If yes, what percentage?
 Will you be able to sell to pre-existing customers without having to pay a commission?
 Etc.

 * Who insures the art?
 This absolutely has to be discussed.
-Generally the gallery is responsible for art while it is on their premises, but you have to make sure.
+Generally the gallery is responsible for the art while it is on their premises, but you have to make sure.
 As for while the art is in transit, the two of you will have to determine that.
 Supposing art is damaged in transit or while being handled?
 Who is responsible for it then?

 * How will prices be determined?
 In most cases, you and the gallery discuss, agree on and then set retail prices ahead of time.
 Letting the gallery takes the lead here is generally recommended.
 They know their clientele and who typically buys what for how much.

 * Does the gallery have the ability to reduce a retail price if a potential buyer makes an offer?
 If yes, what percentage can that price be reduced?
 Ten to twenty percent flexibility on negotiating a final selling price is reasonable under most circumstances.
 Determining this in advance is always better than requiring the gallery to contact you during price talks and potentially jeopardize a sale (assuming you're even there to answer the phone or text).
 Art is often an impulse purchase and you don't want to interrupt the flow of negotiations.

 * How and when will you get paid?
-Being paid in full within thirty days of the gallery being paid for a sale is reasonable under most circumstances.
+Being paid in full within thirty days of the gallery being paid for a sale is reasonable and standard under most circumstances.
 Leaving the payment deadlines and procedures out of a discussion or agreement is never a good idea.

-* If you have any representatives, agents, referrers, etc. working on your behalf to promote or market your art, determine in advance what their commissions will be if they get you a gallery show or other forms of exposure.
-The commission arrangement may simply be a flat fee for making the connection, or it may be a percentage of sales.
-Percentage of sales is usually better for you because that way, if they get you a show or other opportunity that ends up selling little or nothing, you won't be on the hook for a fee.
+* If you have any agents, consultants, referrers, or anyone else working on your behalf to promote or market your art, determine in advance what their commissions will be if they get you gallery shows or other forms of representation or exposure.
+For example, a commission might simply be a flat fee for making the connection, or it may be a percentage of sales over a fixed time period.

 * How will the gallery keep records of sales, and should there be a question involving whether specific artworks have actually sold, how will you be able to verify that those sales have in fact taken place?
-Best arrangement here is for the gallery to report sales activity on a regular basis, say once per month, and to provide a complete accounting at the end of a contract or point at which it will be renegotiated.
+Best arrangement here is for the gallery to report sales activity and accounting on a regular basis, say once every month or two, and to provide a complete accounting at the end of a contract's term, or point at which it will be renegotiated.

-* Who pays for framing, storage or other incidental expenses involved in preparing the art for your show?
+* Who pays for framing or similar expenses involved in preparing the art for your show?
 Does the gallery assume all costs or do you assume some of them?
-Or will certain of these costs be deducted from any sales?
+Or will certain of these costs be split or deducted from sales?

 * Will there be an opening for the show?
-If yes, who pays for any expenses involved with that?
-Things to talk about might include the printing of any announcements, postage, publicity, any food or beverages to be provided at the opening, and so on.
-With any incidental expenses, you don't want to be blindsided by requests from whoever's showing your art.
-All of these details should be hammered out in advance.
+If yes, who pays for any expenses involved with that such as refreshments, for instance?
+With any incidental expenses like this, you don't want to be blindsided by requests from whoever's showing your art.
+All of these details should be worked out in advance.

-* Should the gallery experience financial problems or close for any reason, you want to make sure unpaid proceeds from any sold art are entirely yours, and any of your art remaining at the gallery (or in facilities belonging to the gallery) will be returned to YOU AND YOU ALONE.
-In other words, a clear statement in the agreement that your art and proceeds from the sale of that art are exempted from claims by any creditors.
+* Should the gallery experience financial problems or close for any reason, you want to make sure all art and unpaid proceeds from any sold art are entirely yours, and that any of your art remaining at the gallery (or in facilities belonging to the gallery) will be returned to YOU AND YOU ALONE.
+In other words, include a clear statement in the agreement that your art and all proceeds from the sale of that art are exempted from claims by any creditors.

 Be aware that not all galleries or venues offering to show your art are interested in signing contracts or agreements.
 Or the documents they are interested in signing do not necessarily cover everything you'd like to have covered.
-Unfortunately, many artists are so eager to have their art shown, they're willing to overlook shortcomings, hope for the best, and go ahead with the arrangements anyway.
-That's fine as long as you're aware of the risks involved and what you stand to lose if things don't work out-- and you're OK with that-- but if you're at all uncomfortable about moving forward, perhaps wait until next time when the terms of the relationshop are more to your liking.
+Unfortunately, many artists are so eager to have their art shown, they're willing to overlook shortcomings, hope for the best, and accept whatever contracts or documents they're presented with.
+That's fine as long as you're aware of the risks involved and of what you stand to lose if things don't work out.
+If you're OK with that, then fine, but if you're at all uncomfortable about moving forward, perhaps wait until next time when the terms of the arrangement are more to your liking.